Testament (video game)

-Testament is a 1996 video game by Insanity.
-It is a horror First-person shooter.
+Testament is a 1996 video game by Insanity for the Amiga.
+It is a horror first-person shooter.

 Plot

 The game follows a soldier who participates in an expedition to find crypt of the ancient magus Ghuwta.
 Ghuwta a powerful sorcerer who ruled a strong empire was 4,000 years ago.
 The player's character gets separated from the expedition and has to escape the haunted land.